Flores Travel Information

 Bahasa Indonesia is the official language, but many dialects are spoken.
 English is widely understood in Jakarta and tourist resorts.

-Outbreaks of Anthrax and leprosy occur.
 Travellers' diarrhoea is a major risk; visitors should only drink sealed bottled water and avoid dairy products, uncooked meat, salads and unpeeled fruit.
 Poor sanitation and eating contaminated food can increase the risk of cholera, typhoid and other diseases.
 The standard of local medical care is poor and very expensive.
-It is essential that you take out full medical and travel insurance covering all eventualities.
-A yellow fever certificate is required from those travelling from infected areas.
+It is essential to take out comprehensive medical and travel insurance.

 Following the infamous bombings in Bali back in October 2005, there remains a risk of terrorism directed against foreigners throughout the country.
 It is recommended that visitors contact their foreign office for the latest travel advice before travelling to Indonesia.
-The security situation remains unsettled in Sulawesi and foreigners are advised to avoid parts of Maluku, particularly Ambon, and Central Sulawesi.
+The security situation remains unsettled in central Sulawesi and foreigners are advised to avoid parts of Maluku, particularly Ambon.
 Visitors are also advised to be cautious if travelling to Aceh.
-Religious violence between Christians and Muslims and unstable politics has also made many parts of Indonesia unsafe for travellers; there is continued risk of harassment of Westerners by fundamentalists.
-Indonesia has a high crime rate and theft and petty crime is common in tourist areas and on public transport.
-Credit card fraud is on the increase.
-Flooding and landslides occur frequently during the rainy season between December and March.
-The safety of air travel in Indonesia has come under the spotlight following a series of fatal airline accidents and in June 2007 the EU announced that all Indonesian airlines were to be been banned from entering the EU.
-In 2009, the EU lifted the ban on four of these airlines, including Garuda.
+Religious violence and unstable politics are an ongoing problem in Indonesia and travellers should keep an eye on current affairs.

-Due to the hot and tropical climate, when conducting business in Indonesia, formal business attire in a light, cool material is the best option.
+Due to the hot and tropical climate, formal business attire in a light, cool material is the best option.
 Indonesia is largely Muslim so dress should be conservative, especially for women.
-Business cards are often exchanged and it is customary to shake hands with a slight bow when greeting and leaving.
+Business cards are often exchanged and it is customary to shake hands with a slight bow when greeting and departing.
 Some Indonesian names can be long and hard to pronounce and making an effort to get it right when greeting someone will be appreciated.
-It is best to use formal titles such as Doctor, or 'Bapak' for Mr. and 'Ibu' for Madam.
+It is best to use formal titles such as Doctor, or 'Bapak' for Mr and 'Ibu' for Madam.
 Business hours vary; government offices are usually open from 7am to 3pm and small businesses from 8am or 9am to 4pm or 5pm.

 Travellers to Indonesia over 18 years do not have to pay duty on 50 cigars or 200 cigarettes or 100g tobacco; alcohol up to 1 litre; perfume for personal use; and personal goods to the value of US$250 per passenger or US$1,000 per family.
 Travellers not entering on a tourist visa will have to pay duties for photo and film cameras unless these have been registered in their passport by Indonesian Customs.
 Electronic equipment may not be imported to the country.
 Prohibited items include Chinese medicines and prints, narcotics, firearms and ammunition, pornography, cordless telephones, fresh fruit or goods to be used for commercial gain.